-Mendihuaca is a true hidden paradise on Colombia Carrieabean cost.
-With not many backpackers stopping by and Costeno beach being only 20 minutes walk by the beach away – Mendihuaca is a true gem, and you should visit before the world hears about it.
+Mendihuaca is a true hidden paradise on Colombia’s Caribbean coast.
+With not many backpackers stopping by and Costeno beach being only 20 minute walk by the beach away – Mendihuaca is a true gem, and you should visit before the world hears about it.
 Because inevitably – it will!

 What’s not to love about this!

 So let me tell you about this treasure I found only by chance – Mendihuaca, a hidden gem on the Colombia Caribbean coast.

 Mendihaca is the name of the river starting at the Sierra Nevada and entering the Caribbean sea roughly halfway between Tayrona National Park and Palomino.

 In this area, you will find mostly eco hostels where electricity is limited to few hours per day and wifi is unavailable.
 The sea can get pretty violent thus it is a very popular surfing spot, and the river at its mouth created a very pleasant pool which became a bathing and watersports spot.